About Victorian Valentines with Leah Hickey

 Leah Hickey’s practice explores intimacy, love, longing, and emotional truth, and you’ll be encouraged to channel these themes into your own heartfelt creations.
 Drawing inspiration from Birmingham Museums’ precious collection of Victorian-era Valentines, you’ll hand-craft a keepsake using Romantic prose and poetry, decorative die-cut ‘scraps’, and collage techniques, while also exploring the quiet power of handwritten words.

-Whether you come with someone special or on your own, prepare for an evening of poetry, introspection, romance, and creative connection this Valentine’s season.
+Whether you come with someone special or on your own, prepare for an afternoon of poetry, introspection, romance, and creative connection this Valentine’s season.

 Good to know: